top of page

 I stopped being late, and felt the ease of the commute.

-Wow!I don’t like the feeling of adrenaline rushing through my pores.
+Wow!I don’t like the feeling of adrenaline rushing out of my pores.

 Maybe if I needed it to run away from a rattlesnake, but I really don't need it.